Year 9 — NSW & VIC

 About the Victorian SEHS exam (Year 9 entry)

 The Victorian Selective Entry High School exam is the centralised entry test run by the four selective high schools: Melbourne High, Mac.Robertson Girls' High, Nossal High and Suzanne Cory High.
 Year 9 entry students sit Reading, Mathematics, Verbal Reasoning and Quantitative Reasoning multiple-choice sections plus a writing task.
-SubjectCoach's VIC drills are in active content review and will appear on this page as each batch finishes.
+SubjectCoach's VIC drills are live, with harder probability, right-triangle reasoning, quantitative pattern work and inference-heavy reading items in the bank.

 Real exam timing